[This is a guest post by my husband Ken 😊]

 About Silver Falls State Park

-The main trail in the park is the 7.2-mile Trail of Ten Falls that loops around, above, and behind – you guessed it! – ten waterfalls, ranging in size from small to spectacular, along a rocky canyon.
+The main trail in the park is the famous 7.2-mile Trail of Ten Falls that loops around, above, and behind – you guessed it! – ten waterfalls, ranging in size from small to spectacular, along a rocky canyon.
 The full trail descends to a winding creek at the forest floor, with an overall elevation change of 800 feet.
 The trail can be done in smaller and shorter loops as well.
-We parked at the Stone Circle, North Falls, and Winter Falls trailheads and walked to the nearby waterfalls.
+You can park at the main trail head (Stone Circle) and walk the entire trail.
+Or you can do as we did and park at the Stone Circle, North Falls, and Winter Falls trail heads and walk to the nearby waterfalls.